sowmiya25/Propeller-assessment/assessment/README.md

-You can view a live demo over at https://react-redux.realworld.io/ https://customerdetails-a2f83.firebaseapp.com
+You can view a live demo over at https://react-redux.realworld.io/ https://customerdetails-a2f83.firebaseapp.com  <br />

-Technology Stack used - ReactJs & Firebase database for data store.
+Technology Stack used - ReactJs & Firebase database for data store <br />
-Hosting done using firebase
+Hosting done using firebase<br />

-To get the frontend running locally:
+To get the frontend running locally:<br />

-Clone this repo
+Clone this repo.<br />
+npm install to install all required dependencies.<br />
-npm install to install all required dependencies npm start to start the local server
+npm install -g firebase-tools to install firebase <br/>
+npm start to start the local server.<br />